Phys4D: Fine-Grained Physics-Consistent 4D Modeling from Video Diffusion: Qualitative Result

 We further observe substantial improvements in fluid–object interactions.
 In pouring scenarios, baseline models often violate basic physical principles, such as gravity alignment or container geometry, resulting in fluid emerging from incorrect locations.
 Phys4D generates fluid motion that is directionally consistent with gravity and constrained by the container structure, yielding more realistic flow behavior over time.

 Across all scenarios, these qualitative results highlight that Phys4D goes beyond frame-wise visual plausibility, enforcing object-level continuity, interaction consistency, and physically grounded dynamics.
-This supports the claim that Phys4D captures a coherent 4D world representation, rather than synthesizing isolated, appearance-consistent frames.
+This supports the claim that Phys4D captures a coherent observable geometry-motion interface, rather than synthesizing isolated, appearance-consistent frames.